NetLogo/NetLogo-Extension-Plugin/README.md

 ### Building to Base Directory

-By default, the NetLogo Extension Plugin builds the jar files for the project and copies them and any dependencies into the root of the project repository.
+By default, the NetLogo Extension Plugin builds the jar files for the project and copies them and any dependencies into the root of the project repository when you run the `package` sbt command.
+The extension will also copy any files you specify using the `netLogoPackageExtras` setting in your `build.sbt` file.
 This lets the project be used by NetLogo if it's  copied or symbolically linked to the NetLogo `extensions` folder.

+### Zip Package

+The NetLogo Extension Plugin includes a `packageZip` sbt command that will take all the same fies included when you run the `package` command, along with some extras you can specify with the `netLogoZipExtras` setting.

 ### Including Extra Files in Build, Packaging, and Tests